zuozhenggh/learning-library/ai-ml-library/ai-annotation-object-segmentation/image-annotation/image-annotation.md

 ## **STEP 1**: Downloading Sample COCO Data

-For our example, we will build a simple dataset of apples and oranges.
+For this example, we will build a simple dataset of apples and oranges.
 Go to the [COCO dataset explorer](https://cocodataset.org/#explore) and select the filters for `apple` and `orange` and then click `search`.
 This will return a list of images that fit those categories.
 The results are not exclusive, so there will be other objects in the images as well.

 ![COCO Explorer homepage](images/coco-explorer-1.png)

 To download an image, click on the `URL` icon above the image.
 This will drop down 1 or more links.
-Find **20 images** that clearly show both `apples` and `oranges`, right click on their respective URLs, and save the images in a folder.
+Find **20 images** that clearly show both `apples` and `oranges`, click on their respective URLs, and then save the images in a folder.
 These images will be used for training.
-Additionally, download 3 images for a validation dataset.
+Additionally, download **3 images** for validation.

 ![COCO Image URL](images/coco-explorer-2.png)
 ![Downloading the image](images/coco-explorer-3.png)

-Next, with the COCO annotator running, navigate to it on your browser (http://localhost:5000 from `Setting Up the Environment` lab) and create a dataset by clicking on **Datasets** in the top navigation menu, and then the green **Create** button.
-In the resulting pop up window, enter a name for the dataset (ex: fruit-types) and defining the categories in the dataset.
+Next, with the COCO annotator running, navigate to it on your browser (`http://localhost:5000` from *Setting Up the Environment* lab).
+Create a dataset by clicking on **Datasets** in the top navigation menu, and then the green **Create** button.
+In the resulting pop up window, enter a name for the dataset (ex: fruit-types) and define the categories in the dataset.
 Categories are the types of objects that will be identified via annotation for this dataset.
-In our case, we will only have **apple** and **orange**, but these values can represent any object.
+In our case, we will only have `apple` and `orange`, but these values can represent any object.
 Click **Create Dataset** to finish.
-The folder that is created by this wizard will be located under the "coco-annotations" folder where the library was downloaded in the setup process.
+The folder that is created by this wizard will be located under the *coco-annotations* folder where the library was downloaded in the setup process.

 ![Creating the dataset in COCO Annotator](images/coco-annotator-2.png)

 ## **STEP 2**: Transferring Data to the Instance

 The next step is to copy the images downloaded from COCO Explorer and put them into the newly created dataset folder.
-This can be accomplished by any means you wish.
-I will use secure copy (SCP).
+This can be accomplished by any means you wish, but this guide will demonstrate with secure copy (SCP).

 Open a terminal on your local machine.
 Execute the following command based on the path to where your image data is stored.

+	scp -r /path/to/local-images/. <terminal-login>@<ip-address>:<path-to-annotator-dataset>

-***NOTE: *** The '.' after the final slash is important as it will copy the contents of the directory without the folder.
+***NOTE:*** The '.' after the forward-slash is important as it will copy the contents of the directory without the folder.
 Since the destination will have it's own folder name defined by COCO annotator and we want to preserve that structure.
 Make sure there are no other files in the image directory or they will be copied as well.

-	scp -r /path/to/local-images/. <terminal-login>@<ip-address>:<path-to-annotator-dataset>

-If your orgin directory is `/home/user-name/coco-images`, and *terminal-login* is `opc` and your *ip-address* is `123.456.78.90` and your destination directory is `/home/opc/coco-annotator/datasets/fruit-types/` the command would be
+If your orgin directory is `/home/user-name/coco-images/`, and *terminal-login* is `opc` and your *ip-address* is `123.456.78.90` and your destination directory is `/home/opc/coco-annotator/datasets/fruit-types/` the command would be

 	scp -r /home/user-name/coco-images/. opc@123.456.78.90:/home/opc/coco-annotator/datasets/fruit-types/